7ang0n1n3/snowkb-editor/README.md

 ## 📄 License

-This project is licensed under the GPL License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support